ifesdjeen/utils/README.md

 ## License

-Copyright © 2013 Alex P (stylefruits.de)
+Copyright © 2013 Alex P

 Distributed under the Eclipse Public License, the same as Clojure.